deviljin112/rid_blackmarket/README.md

 * Police to "shut down" black market sales for 24hrs (config specific)
 * Ability to add more weapons to config randomizer (currently max is 3 per category)
 * Ability to add varied amounts of weapons for each category (currently capped at 3 for all categories)
+* Set weapons as items for Disk-Inventoryhud
+* Change amount of ammo given on sale

 ### Dependancies